A Family's Role

 Resources are available to parents in multiple languages and can be found by visiting the UCLA Parents & Family Association's website.

-You can also sign-up for the UCLA OFSL Parents Listserv to receive community updates and learn how to get involved by clicking here.
+You can also sign-up for the UCLA OFSL Parents Listserv to receive community updates and learn how to get involved.

 Recruitment & Intake

 Recruitment and intake is a time of mutual selection between students and chapters.
 Not only do the fraternities and sororities select new members, but your student selects a chapter with which they wish to be affiliated.
 Recruitment and intake events for all chapters at UCLA are alcohol-free and are held during the academic year.
 These events differ from chapter to chapter and from council to council.
 Some events may be formalized large scale events while others are through a series of meet & greets and interviews.

 Students who choose to participate in recruitment and intake activities are under no obligation to join a fraternity or sorority.
 If the chapter extends an invitation to membership, the student can accept that invitation or decline.
 Please visit the recruitment and intake page for additional information.

 Once a student decides to accept an invitation to join a Greek chapter, they become oriented to the chapter through meetings, philanthropic work, social events, and study sessions.
 Programs should be structured so as to not interfere with academic responsibilities.
 During this period, chapters designate new members differently.
 Terms used include associate member, new member, or pledge.
 New member education should be informative and fun, therefore physical and mental hazing is not tolerated at UCLA.
 The University of California, regional/national/international Greek organizations, and the State of California prohibit hazing.
 Please visit UCLA's anti-hazing website to learn more about hazing and how to report it.